jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   flows over a subset of the network devices and links, allowing other links and interconnection devices to be switched off.
-These solutions shall preserve connectivity and QoS, for instance by limiting the maximum utilization over any link, or ensuring a minimum level of path diversity.
+These solutions shall preserve connectivity and QoS, for instance by limiting the maximum utilization over any link or ensuring a minimum level of path diversity.
 There are also algorithms for Green Traffic engineering.
-For instance {{Segment}} employs segment routing.
+For instance, {{Segment}} employs segment routing.
 Experimental analysis results {{Experiment}} show that the resource usage for SRv6 could be more than 70% lower than that of the SPF-based forwarding, depending on the network topology.